Skip to main content

 Why referee stats matter

-Referees aren't neutral inputs.
-Pick a strict ref and the cards over is live before kickoff.
-Pick a quiet one and the no-cards line gets short.
-Their long-run averages are public, free, and most punters never check them.
+Referees are not neutral inputs.
+Pick a strict one and the cards over is live before kickoff.
+Pick a quiet one and the no cards line gets short.
+Their long run averages are public, free, and most punters never check them.

-The numbers on this page cover every referee in our database.
-Yellows, reds, fouls, penalties, both-team card markets, the lot.
-Sort by what you're trying to price, sanity-check the sample size, then see who is on the next match.
+Sort by what you are trying to price, sanity check the sample size, then see who is on the next match.

 Sample size and noise

-The M column is the matches officiated count.
-It is also the sample size every number on the row sits on top of.
-Anything under 30 fixtures is too small to bet off, and we dim the row to flag it.
+The games figure is the sample every other number sits on top of.
+Anything under 30 is too small to bet off, and we label it rather than hide it.

-Hit rates need even bigger samples to settle.
-A ref with 12 matches and a 75% over 4.5 hit rate has officiated 9 high-card games.
+Hit rates need bigger samples than averages.
+A referee with 12 matches and a 75% over 4.5 rate has officiated nine high card games.
 That is not a tendency, that is nine games.

 Referee stats FAQ

-Common questions about referee data, sample sizes and how to use these stats for cards and fouls betting.
+Common questions about referee data, sample sizes and how to use these stats for cards markets.

 Which referee gives the most cards per match?